-Participants in this project work on the core data science software stack for the julia programming language, building the equivalent of pandas on Python and the tidyverse on R for the julia programming language, and covering DataFrame types, query languages, file IO, distributed query execution, database connections, plotting, data visualization, etc. This project focuses on both usability and high performance with the goal to create the next generation platform for big data science work.
+Participants in this project worked on the core data science software stack for the julia programming language, building the equivalent of pandas on Python and the tidyverse on R for the julia programming language, and covering DataFrame types, query languages, file IO, distributed query execution, database connections, plotting, data visualization, etc. This project focused on both usability and high performance with the goal to create the next generation platform for big data science work.

 - Core software developer: You would be fully integrated into the software development process.
 Depending on your skills you might start out by writing performance benchmarks and test suits, but I would coach you to contribute code to the core packages themselves over time, involve you in design decisions etc. Other tasks would include writing documentation and participating in the wider julia open source community.